N. K. P. Salve

 Narendra Kumar Prasadrao Salve (18 March 1921 – 1 April 2012) was a veteran Indian politician from Indian National Congress, parliamentarian and a cricket administrator.
 Former Union minister and president of Board of Control for Cricket in India (BCCI) (1982–1985), he was instrumental in bringing the Cricket World Cup outside England and to the Indian subcontinent in 1987.
 Salve was a staunch advocate for the separate statehood of Vidarbha.

+In 1998, the BCCI named a cricket tournament in his honour, which annually held in India.